-For many families, discussions about death are difficult to digest and for those who do manage to have the conversation, it’s often an uncomfortable one to have as it can be difficult to envisage how life will be without a loved one.
+For many families, discussions about death are difficult to initiate.
+For those who do manage to have the conversation, it’s often an uncomfortable one to have, as it can be difficult to envisage how life will be without a loved one.
 Unfortunately, it's inevitable that we will all experience a loss at some point during our lifetime, and in many cases, this happens without previous discussion and little planning in place, which ultimately makes a difficult time even more challenging.

 Deciding who will be responsible for carrying out the instructions in your Will should be a task considered wisely.
 Whilst there are no legal obligations to discuss your Will and its contents in advance, it’s worth discussing the role of an Executor with your chosen candidate to take away the element of surprise.
 This blog looks at various considerations that should be deliberated when making the important decision of selecting your Executor(s).

 An Executor is the person(s) that carries out the instructions set out in a Will.
 If there is no Will (also known as intestacy), the role is known as an Administrator (normally the next of kin).
 Both roles have the same responsibility: to administer a person’s estate when they have passed away.
 You may have come across the term Personal Representative, which is the collective term for both Executors and Administrators.

 The role and responsibilities of an Executor should not be taken lightly, as the person appointed is legally and financially responsible for the administration of the estate.
 This means that the Executor can be held accountable for any mistakes, including the misdistribution of inheritance or paying the wrong amount of Inheritance Tax.
 It is an unpaid role, but an Executor or Administrator can be reimbursed for reasonably incurred expenses.
 They are also the only person(s) who can instruct a legal professional to administer the estate on their behalf.